hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-structured-selects.md

 Well... all those concepts can be put together in a single `<select>` tag.

-You can combine collections, associations, expressions, with nested collections, associations, expressions, artificial keys, and parameters in a single complex SELECT.
+You can combine collections, associations, expressions, with nested collections, associations, expressions, artificial keys, and parameters in a single complex `SELECT`.

 A combined typical example: